loansindi/ps1_noise/BOM.md

 Each noisemaker will also require:

-2x M2 screws, long enough to reach through your board material 2x M2 nuts
+2x M2 screws, long enough to reach through your board material (I used 3/8" screws for 1/8" acrylic) 2x M2 nuts

 ---